-- The day-to-day management of this policy. - Providing a safe environment for all members of the school community. - Working with governors to ensure compliance with relevant legislation.
+- The day-to-day management of this policy. - Providing a safe environment for all members of the school community. - Working with Trustees to ensure compliance with relevant legislation. - Informing the governing board, via the designated safeguarding Trustee, of any issues and developments concerning drugs and alcohol. - Acting on any concerns arising from pupils' use of drugs and alcohol. - Informing parents of any drug- and alcohol-related incidents concerning their child, where appropriate and where doing so would not place the child at risk. - Inviting the local police and drugs team into school to raise awareness of the risks and issues associated with drugs. - Informing the police of any drug- or alcohol-related decision, where they deem it appropriate to do so. - Ensuring a consistent approach to managing drug and alcohol incidents.

-- Informing the governing board, via the designated safeguarding governor, of any issues and developments concerning drugs and alcohol. - Acting on any concerns arising from pupils' use of drugs and alcohol. - Informing parents of any drug- and alcohol-related incidents concerning their child, where appropriate and where doing so will not place the child at risk. - Inviting the local police and drugs team into school to raise awareness of the risks and issues associated with drugs. - Informing the police of any drug- or alcohol-related decision, where they deem it appropriate to do so. - Ensuring a consistent approach to managing drug and alcohol incidents.
+The Designated Safeguarding Lead is responsible for:

-The DSL is responsible for:
+- Ensuring that pupils experiencing difficulties with drugs or alcohol are provided with appropriate internal support and referred to external support agencies as appropriate. - Consulting with pupils to inform provision around drugs and alcohol education. - Accessing appropriate training to enable them to successfully advise the school on

-- Ensuring that staff have the skills to teach and discuss issues relating to drugs and alcohol. - Ensuring that pupils experiencing difficulties with drugs or alcohol are provided with appropriate internal support and referred to external support agencies as appropriate. - Consulting with pupils to inform provision around drugs and alcohol education. - Accessing appropriate training to enable them to successfully advise the school on drug and alcohol matters. - Liaising with local services as necessary to provide support for pupils. - Assisting with the monitoring and review of this policy.
+- drug and alcohol matters. - Liaising with local services as necessary to provide support for pupils. - Assisting with the monitoring and review of this policy.